Soybeans, nuts, sprouts, and cruciferous vegetables can provide compounds such as phytoestrogens, which have effects similar to estrogen in the body.

 Sesame seeds

-In addition to improving cholesterol levels, studies show that sesame seeds also affect estrogen levels, enhancing female hormones.
+Besides improving cholesterol levels, studies show that sesame seeds also affect estrogen levels, boosting female hormones.
 They contain many substances with strong antioxidant activity, fighting against risk factors for chronic diseases.

 Berries

 Blueberries, strawberries, and raspberries are packed with nutrients that are good for overall health and help increase estrogen levels in the body.
-Berries are a source of antioxidants, vitamins, fiber, and lignans, a phytoestrogen that is good for women.
+These berries are a source of antioxidants, vitamins, fiber, and lignans—a phytoestrogen beneficial for women.

 Garlic

-Research on the effects of garlic published on PubMed of the US National Center for Biotechnology Information (NCBI), shows that garlic is effective in treating bone loss related to estrogen deficiency.
-Compounds in garlic are effective in promoting and maintaining bone density.
+A study on the effects of garlic, published on PubMed from the National Center for Biotechnology Information (NCBI) in the US, shows that garlic is effective in treating bone loss related to estrogen deficiency.
+The compounds in garlic are effective in promoting and maintaining bone density.

 Peach

-In addition to being rich in vitamins and minerals, peaches are also a good source of lignans.
+In addition to being rich in vitamins and minerals, peaches are also an effective source of lignans.
 Eating peaches may help reduce the risk of certain types of breast cancer.

 According to VNE